ozwillo/ozwillo-portal/README.md

 NB. to be used, Portal features require Kernel and Datacore servers to be deployed and configured in [application.yml](https://github.com/pole-numerique/oasis-portal/blob/master/portal-parent/oasis-portal-front/src/main/resources/application.yml).
 You can deploy your own, or [ask](http://www.ozwillo.com) to get access to the online Ozwillo dev environment.
+Also, a valid refresh_token needs to be set in the configuration (explained below).

 ## Debugging js :
 in [application.yml](https://github.com/pole-numerique/oasis-portal/blob/master/portal-parent/oasis-portal-front/src/main/resources/application.yml), set spring: thymeleaf: cache: to false